 So, are we getting better, or are we getting worse?
 My thoughts about other people have changed over the last few years because I have realized how much the Lord truly loves me.
 But of course, He loves me more than I love myself.
 So, the more I experience his love for me, the more I love myself and those around me.

 The more acceptance I feel from the Lord, the more accepting of others I become.
-This is because He accepts me right where I am, before anything changes, if ever.
+He accepts me right where I am, before anything changes, if ever.
 He simply loves me.
 I believe the Lord feels the same way about all people, and that’s another reason my feelings about the people around me are changing for the better.

-Some people are aware of God’s love and they allow it to affect them in positive ways as it should.
+Some people are aware of God’s love and allow it to affect them in positive ways, as it should.
 Some of those people aren’t even “Christians.”
 Most of them are labeled as liberals because they care about the welfare of all people.
 Well then, I guess I am a liberal as well.
 I’m still changing.

 I believe the world is headed for peace.
 Does that mean we won’t face new conflicts and clashes with one another as individuals and nations?
 Does it mean there won’t be any more wars?
 I seriously doubt it.
-But I do believe we are better people than we think we are, and that is because I believe that people have changed since the resurrection.
+But I do believe we are better people than we think we are, and that is because I think that people have changed since the resurrection.
 I believe the Holy Spirit is hard at work in all people to open hearts and minds to the ways of love.
 Resistance is futile.